Evaluating Vendor Management Programs

 Evaluating a Vendor Management Program

-Here are some of the components you should take a look at in evaluating a vendor management program:
+Here are some of the components you should take a look at in evaluating a vendor management program for your organization:

 • Define all of the activities, processes, systems, people, and information assets that are part of the vendor life cycle